 In 1924 a committee of the House of Commons estimated that approximately 40 per cent of the population over seventy would be eligible.
-In four of the provinces the percentage exceeds 50, as Table IV indicates, and this figure has been mounting steadily.
-This is to be explained partly by the severity of the depression since 1930.
+In four of the provinces the percentage exceeds 50, as Table IV indicates, and this figure has been mount-This is to be explained partly by the severity of ing steadily. the depression since 1930.